 According to Entertainment Weekly, the newly remastered Tim Burton classic received a domestic re-release on September 28 in a limited number of theaters for a few select dates.
 This month, Beetlejuice will also be screened in Great Britain, France, Spain, Switzerland, Taiwan, Australia and Latin America.

 The 30th anniversary celebrations don’t stop there!
-A musical adaptation of the film, directed by Alex Timbers, is set to hit Broadway this March.
-Deadline reports that its pre-Broadway world premiere will be at the National Theatre in Washington D.C, with previews beginning on October 14.
+A musical adaptation of the film, directed by Alex Timbers, is set to hit Broadway in 2019.
+Deadline reports that its pre-Broadway world premiere will be at the National Theatre in Washington D.C. in March.

 First released in March 1988, Beetlejuice starred Baldwin as Adam and Geena Davis as his wife, Barbara.
 The two meet their untimely death and must come to terms with haunting their own home.
 After a new couple moves in, played by Catherine O’Hara and Jeffrey Jones, any attempts to scare them away fail miserably, requiring them to seek help from a kooky ghost named Beetlejuice.
 Far different from your typical specter, Michael Keaton plays the character more like a fast-talking, slimy used car salesman.
 Quirky characters coupled with Burton’s macabre imagination, resulted in a timeless Halloween comedy.